tsmorrill/Pintz/README.md

 # An elementary bound on Siegel zeroes

-The code in this repository verifies a calculation for L-functions associated to real Dirichlet characters in an upcoming mathematics paper.
+The code in this repository verifies a calculation for L-functions associated to real Dirichlet characters, based on a method of Pintz.
 The code is written for Sage 8.4, in order to take advantage of its built in zetaderiv function.

 ## Getting Started